-Your recovery and results are dependent on closely following your surgeon’s instructions and allowing adequate time to rest and heal.
-Not only the scar healing but the deep incisions inside.
+Your recovery time and optimal results depend on closely following your surgeon’s instructions and allowing adequate time to rest and heal.
+Not only healing the incision scar but the deep surgery done inside.
 Please avoid early stress and strain on your incisions caused by returning too early to the gym or vigorous exercise.
-You can ruin all your hard efforts!
+You can ruin all your hard work and efforts.

 What should I do after breast augmentation?

-Before you go home, your surgeon will provide you with aftercare instructions to follow to help you heal faster.
-Please follow your surgeon’s instructions closely.
+Before you go home, Dr Turner will provide you with aftercare instructions to follow to help you heal faster.
+Please follow his instructions closely.
 These can include the following:

 - Avoid smoking for at least 6 weeks.